Facebook (FB): New Buy Recommendation for This Technology Giant

-Oppenheimer analyst Jason Helfstein maintained a Buy rating on Facebook (FB) yesterday and set a price target of $350.00.
+In a report released today, Michael Pachter from Wedbush reiterated a Buy rating on Facebook (FB), with a price target of $375.00.
 The company’s shares closed last Wednesday at $272.14.

-According to TipRanks.com, Helfstein is a top 25 analyst with an average return of 46.7% and a 76.6% success rate.
-Helfstein covers the Technology sector, focusing on stocks such as Spotify Technology SA, Opendoor Technologies, and Zillow Group Class C.
+According to TipRanks.com, Pachter is a 4-star analyst with an average return of 8.4% and a 62.3% success rate.
+Pachter covers the Technology sector, focusing on stocks such as Alphabet Class A, Corsair Gaming, and Unity Software.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Facebook with a $328.28 average price target, which is a 16.2% upside from current levels.
-In a report issued on January 12, Cowen & Co. also maintained a Buy rating on the stock with a $340.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Facebook with a $334.09 average price target, a 18.2% upside from current levels.
+In a report issued on January 15, MoffettNathanson also maintained a Buy rating on the stock with a $325.00 price target.

 See today’s analyst top recommended stocks >>